 You may not feel the same excitement about budgeting, but to experience the joy of extra paychecks requires you to use a budget to track your expenses.

 Most standard budgets operate with two paychecks to cover all expenses.
 If you’re looking to start a budget, this is a great approach since every month has two paychecks.
-If you feel overwhelmed or don’t know how to create a budget, you can download my budget spreadsheet for free! 😉
+If you feel overwhelmed or don’t know how to create a budget, you can download my free budgeting course. 😉

 Opening My Eyes to Discover Free Money